rails/rails/guides/source/active_record_migrations.md

 When generating migrations, you can pass commonly used [type modifiers](#column-modifiers) directly on the command line.
-These modifiers, enclosed by curly braces, follow the field type and allow you to define specific attributes for your columns.
+These modifiers, enclosed by curly braces and following the field type, allow you to tailor the characteristics of your database columns without needing to manually edit the migration file afterward.

 For instance, running: